agilmer1989/devGilly/kx/bar/README.md

       v	  v         |
       f   g --------+
 ```
-Write function 'loop' which detects the existence of cycles (loops) in a graph like the one above.
+Write function `loop` which detects the existence of cycles (loops) in a graph like the one above.

 Example return options:
 ```